LagBot5/Full-Pac-Man-Game/README.md

 ## Purpose
 The pupose of this project is to use our culimated skills with object oriented programming, and to create a full Pacman game.
 We intend to use classes and inheritance for the majority of this project.

+## Reflection
+Our first plan was to break down everything and sketched everything out so we can split up the work.
+After we discussed on who's doing what, Dane made the whole map and how Pacman can detect collision.

 ## Code
 https://openprocessing.org/sketch/2431207